TrHgTung/poke-homePage-for-browser/README.md

 # poke-homePage-for-browser
 A colorful HTML/CSS design for you can set the home page (start page) of your browser (Firefox/Chromium browsers work well)

+Details:

+- A colorful page (HTML file), made with HTML/CSS and JS basically
+- For people who like Pokemon, and the cuteness
+- JS (JavaScript) give you a greeting based on the system time.
+Ex: time: 23:20 >> "Good Night, Admin!"
+- Short animations
+- Comparative with Chromnium and Firefox browser, or others but I've not tested them.

 Hello,